LinSharp/yam/README.md

     **Example:**
     `~~ This is a comment`

-- Number - Everything that starts with a digit will be considered a number.
+- Number - Everything that starts with a digit or a dash "-" (for negative numbers) will be considered a number.
+There can't be a space between a dash and a number.
-    If programming language distinguishes, it will be further split to integer and float/double.
+    If programming language distinguishes, number will be further split to integer and float/double.
 Float is a number with a decimal point.
     **Examples:**
     `123` is a number/integer
+    `-456` is a negative number/integer
     `3.14` is a number/float
+    `-2.718` is a negative number/float
     `50%` is converted to a number/float
     `1/4` is  converted to a number/float
     `0x1B13` is converted from hexadecimal to number